How My Intent To Help Others Did The Opposite

 With all the busyness that ensued, it seemed we all missed the root of what was really going on, what was really happening underneath the surface.
 These motivations contaminated what we were doing.
 Much of which I am still seeking to understand.

-At the top were main authorities on the topics.
-They were prominent people, websites, tv shows, radio shows and news networks.
+At the top were the main authorities on the topics.
+They were prominent people, websites, tv shows, radio shows, and news networks.
 They were the leaders of the pact.
 They really drove the conversation and talking points of those that submitted themselves to it.
 And, I was one who did.

 Our website visitors were influencing us.
 The vocal members were telling us what they liked and cheering us on with what we created and syndicated.